dspinellis/awesome-msr/README.md

 - [CoREBench](http://www.comp.nus.edu.sg/%7Erelease/corebench/) - Collection of 70 realistically Complex Regression Errors that were systematically extracted from the repositories and bug reports of four open-source software projects: Make, Grep, Findutils, and Coreutils.
 - [Cryptocurrency GitHub Activity and Market Cap Dataset](https://rvantonder.github.io/CryptOSS/) - Activity such as commits, stars, prices, and market cap of over 200 cryptocurrency projects on GitHub over time.
 Raw, historic data is also [available](https://zenodo.org/record/2595588#.XRuzuBNKhSM).
 - [Defects4J](https://github.com/rjust/defects4j) - Collection of 395 reproducible bugs collected with the goal of advancing software testing research.
-- [Eclipse AERI stacktraces](https://software-data.org/datasets/aeri-stacktraces) - Collection of stacktraces of Exceptions encountered by users of the Eclipse IDE, as retrieved by the AERI reporting system..
+- [Eclipse AERI stacktraces](http://download.eclipse.org/scava/datasets/aeri_stacktraces/aeri_stacktraces.html) - Collection of stacktraces of Exceptions encountered by users of the Eclipse IDE, as retrieved by the AERI reporting system.
 - [Enron Spreadsheets and Emails](https://figshare.com/articles/Enron_Spreadsheets_and_Emails/1221767) - All the spreadsheets and emails used in the paper 'Enron's Spreadsheets and Related Emails: A Dataset and Analysis'.
 - [Findbugs-maven](https://github.com/istlab/maven_bug_catalog) - Set of FindBugs reports for the Java projects of the [Maven repository](https://maven.apache.org).
 - [GHTorrent](http://ghtorrent.org/) - Scalable, queriable, offline mirror of data offered through the GitHub REST API.